 But this isn’t necessarily bad in my opinion!
 Because it can inspire momentum and progress, like for example when cleaning or organizing.
 You can make the Diderot Effect work FOR you by creating a strategic plan for updates that will enhance your home inspired by your most recent update or purchase.
 This wholistic approach is much smarter on the wallet and the look of your home over going on a purely reactive shopping spree.

 And this is something I LOVE to help people do.
-If you want help making positive changes in 1-3 areas of your home that you’re stuck on, I’m currently offering Virtual Design Strategy Sessions through the month of October.
+If you want help making positive changes in 1-3 areas of your home that you’re stuck on, I’m currently offering Virtual Design Strategy Sessions through the end of year.
 (Recently extended since they are SUCH a hit with homeowners who are tackling big projects this year on their own!)

 This one-time, flat fee service consists of a style assessment, a concentrated strategy discussion on three areas of concern, a prioritization roadmap, and connecting you to relevant resources with a summary PDF at the end.